rhiot/gitbook/cloudplatform/starting.md

 store used by the device service.
 By default the MongoDB data is stored in the `mongodb_data` volume container.
 If such volume doesn't exist, Cloud Platform script will create it for you.

+This script works with OS above :

+- MacOSX (ElCaptian)
+- Fedora

 ## Using Spring Boot runtime programatically

 In order to programatically start Cloud Platform using Spring Boot, add the following dependnecy to your POM file: